 ‘Vegans have a higher rate of Stroke’ Say WHAT???

-The paleos are feeling vindicated.
+The paleos feel vindicated.
 Some vegans that just read headlines are shaking their heads in frustration and the rest of you are saying, “What the heck?”

 There have been a couple of headlines over the last couple of weeks about the supposed ‘non-advantages’ of eating plant-based.

-Let’s look at things a little closer: A study came out a couple weeks ago that claimed vegans & vegetarians were no better off than meat-eaters in terms of likelihood of having a stroke.
+Let’s look at things a little closer: A study came out a couple of weeks ago that claimed vegans & vegetarians we’re no better off than meat-eaters in terms of likelihood of having a stroke.

-Further, they then took the results (number of times people ate ‘X’) and multiplied it by a standard serving size to calculate nutritional content.
-That means if you ate an 8 oz. bag of chips while watching TV and I ate ½ ounce, it was counted as the same!
+Further, they then took the results (number of times people ate ‘X’) and multiplied it by standard serving size to calculate nutritional content.
+That means if you eat an 8 oz. bag of chips while you’re watching TV and I ate ½ ounce, is the same!

-There was also another study published a couple days ago.
+Also, another study published a couple of days ago.
 I’ll have more on that soon.

 So what does the data really show?
 Study after study shows that people who eat a well-structured plant-based diet have much lower incidences of all chronic diseases.
 (Note that well-structured plant-based doesn’t necessarily mean vegan but it also doesn’t mean eating animal food daily.)
 I’ll detail more about the ‘well-structured’ part and you can learn more about who these folks are & how they live in my upcoming “JumpStart Your Weight-Loss & Hormone Balance” FREE online program October 7-11.
 You need not be online at a specific time.
 The 5-day video series will arrive in your in-box daily once you register.